Skip to content

 Add an OIDC provider to the workload identity pool running the following command.
 Replace the following placeholders:

-• Replace your-identity-provider-id with the Workload Identity Pool Provider ID you created for TLS Protect Cloud in Step 5.
+• Replace your-identity-provider-id with the Workload Identity Pool Provider ID you created for Certificate Manager - SaaS in Step 5.

 • Replace your-identity-pool-id with the ID of the workload identity pool you created in Step 4.